 When facing income loss, individuals will often turn to government programs to help them avoid financial peril.
 The two most common programs are Social Security Disability (SSD) and Supplemental Security Income (SSI).
 Our firm can ensure that you understand the differences between these programs and advise you on which program meets your current needs.

-At Ronald E. Smith, P.C., our firm was founded 32 years ago to help people in need.
-The majority of our firm's resources are devoted to criminal defense, but we also spend a significant amount of time providing legal advice and representation to disabled individuals who can no longer work due to their disability.
+At Ronald E. Smith, P.C., our firm was founded more than 30 years ago to help people in need.
+The majority of our firm’s resources are devoted to criminal defense, but we also spend a significant amount of time providing legal advice and representation to disabled individuals who can no longer work due to their disability.
 If you have a question about either SSD or SSI, you should schedule a consultation at our firm.

 When discussing SSD versus SSI, the differences are significant.
 The main differences include: